Signorinetta: 1908: three-year-old season

-Two days after the Derby she attempted to become only the third filly to win the Derby and Epsom Oaks double.
+Two days after the Derby she attempted to become only the third filly to win the Derby and Oaks double.
 She started at odds of 3/1 against twelve fillies including Rhodora who started favourite.
 Half a mile into the race Signorinetta's task was made considerably easier when French Partridge fell and brought down Rhodora.
-Signorinetta raced in second place until the turn into the straight, when she moved into the lead and ran on strongly to win easily by three quarters of a length from Lord Falmouth's filly Courtesy, with Santeve third.
+Signorinetta raced in second place until the turn into the straight, when she moved into the lead and ran on strongly to win by three quarters of a length from Lord Falmouth's filly Courtesy, with Santeve third.
 In contrast to the silence which had initially greeted her win in the Derby, Signorinetta's second Classic win was greeted enthusiastically and Ginistrelli was personally congratulated by the King.
 Signorinetta then finished unplaced in her remaining three races.
 On her first start after Epsom, Signorinetta started 13/8 joint-favourite for the Royal Stakes over ten furlongs at Newbury but finished fourth to White Eagle, being apparently unsuited by the slow pace.